natalieagus/50005/docs/NS/07-dns-records-query.md

 ### Obtaining authoritative answer

-How we find the IP translation from google.com’s authoritative name server?
+How do we find the IP translation from google.com’s authoritative name server?
 First, we need to find the NS-type record of `google.com` using nslookup:

 ```sh
 nslookup -type=ns google.com